Malcolm Marx: Golden Lions / Lions

 Marx made his senior debut for the in the 2014 Vodacom Cup by starting in their 18–16 opening day victory over the in Potchefstroom.

 Marx was also included in the Super Rugby squad for the 2014 Super Rugby season.

 After a stellar 2017 for the Lions, Marx picked up a number of awards for the Lions including Super Rugby Player of the Year, Supporters Player of the Year, Players Player of the Year and Most Valued Player of the Year.
 Marx continued this form into the 2018 Super Rugby season, finishing the competition as the Lions' top try-scorer of the year and he is now the joint top try scorer (27) in Lions history, a record he shares with current team mates Courtnall Skosan and Lionel Mapoe.

 Kubota Spears

 Marx joined the Kubota Spears Funabashi Tokyo Bay, a top Japanese rugby club in the Japan rugby League one, in August 2020.
-He has been a regular starter. he however missed the 2023 club season due to a knee injury that also ruled him out of the 2023 Rugby World Cup.
+He has been a regular starter, however missed the 2023 club season due to a knee injury that also ruled him out of the 2023 Rugby World Cup.